Roytechworkforce/classificationapi/README.md

-# Classification API with InceptionV3 🚀
+# Python Flask-restful Classification API with InceptionV3 🚀

 Welcome to the Classification API, utilizing the InceptionV3 model for image recognition! 🌟 This API is built with TensorFlow 2.11.0, Python 3.8.0, and can be easily deployed using Docker Compose.
 Let's get started!